SOAP connection

 -

-Certificate: Use the dropdown to select an available certificate to authenticate with the HTTP server.
+Certificate: Select a certificate to authenticate with the HTTP server.
 You can manage client-side SSL certificates from the Management Console under Customizations > Client Certificates.

 -

-Retry: Functional only when using an environment associated with a private agent group, this setting is used to retry a request when a SOAP endpoint returns one of these status codes:
+Retry: This setting is functional only with environments using a private agent group.
+It retries requests when a SOAP endpoint returns these status codes:

 500